bigmeech/tradingbot/Connectors.md

-Here's comprehensive documentation for the `Connector` component, explaining its purpose, usage, and example implementations.
-This README can be placed in the `connectors` directory or be part of a larger project README to help developers understand how to use and implement connectors.

----

 # Connector Documentation

 The `Connector` component in the trading bot framework is responsible for interacting with exchanges (e.g., Binance, Kraken) to stream market data and execute trade orders.
 Each connector manages the connection with a specific exchange, fetches real-time market data, and provides order execution capabilities.